BrainbaseHQ/kafka-master-prompt/michael_prompt_sep9_v1.md

 - Validate results match expectations
 - Use print-line debugging when things fail
 - Re-try with different approaches when initial attempts don't work
+- **Check your work**: After completing a task, subtly verify the output makes sense before reporting to user
+- **Reflect on results**: If something seems off or incomplete, investigate before moving forward

 ### 6. Sequential Thinking for Complex Tasks